Sound RiversImpacted Waters

 Stormwater Services staff tracks water quality at one site in Panther Creek.
 The health and cleanliness of the watershed is reported in Durham’s annual State of Our Streams Report.
 In years when staff is able to take a wide variety of tests, the watershed is also given a score.
-Panther Creek was given a score of 81 in 2019.
-This compares to a "B" letter grade.
-This is up from a 79 in 2015.
+Panther Creek was given a score of 74 in 2021.
+This compares to a "C" letter grade.
+This is down from an 81 in 2019.
 Panther Creek's high fecal coliform bacteria levels contributed to this score.

 Water from Panther Creek flows into Falls Lake.
 This lake has recently had problems caused by extra nutrients (such as nitrogen and phosphorus).
 The State has created a special set of rules, known as the Falls Lake Nutrient Management Strategy.
 Once water leaves Falls Lake, it flows into the Neuse River.
 This river also has too many nutrients and has a Nutrient Sensitive Waters Management Strategy.
 Because of this, the City carefully tracks nutrients in Panther Creek.

 These water quality concerns are enough to keep Panther Creek from its intended uses by people and wildlife.
 The State has not put any portions of Panther Creek in Durham on a list of impaired water bodies, also known as the 303(d) list.

 Water Quality Investigations

 Stormwater Services staff investigates water pollution reported by other City employees and Durham residents.
 In the 2021 reporting year, staff found 3 sources of pollution.
 These were: